TheAssembler1/nl-blog/_posts/2023-12-27-learning-about-hdf5.md

 - The dataset transfer property list
 - The data buffer

-Sheesh that's a pain, but enforncing the programmer to be detailed in this way allows the HDF5 library to perform optimizations when writing/reading to and from disk.
+Sheesh that's a pain, but requiring the programmer to be detailed in this way allows the HDF5 library to perform optimizations when writing/reading to and from disk.

 ## Conclusion